-A risk based authentication process will monitor the connection profile of users including behaviours, favoured devices and IP geolocation.
-Monitoring these behaviours will alert the system if a user deviates from the norm – insisting they offer further credentials before they are granted access.
+A risk based authentication process will monitor the connection profile of users including behaviors, favoured devices and IP geolocation.
+Monitoring these behaviors will alert the system if a user deviates from the norm – insisting they offer further credentials before they are granted access.

 Perhaps the most commonplace customer-focussed use of risk based authentication is implemented by banks when users attempt to access their account from overseas.
-This deviation from normal behaviour may be as innocent as a family holiday, but it will alert the bank of unusual behaviour who will in turn attempt to contact the user before processing the request.
+This deviation from normal behavior may be as innocent as a family holiday, but it will alert the bank of unusual behavior who will in turn attempt to contact the user before processing the request.

 Helping to detect attempted hacks from around the globe, risk based authentication addresses the threats to both the user and the system.
 Just the IP geolocation can indicate foul play during a sign on attempt – this CyberCrime Threat Map from ThreatMetrix demonstrates the recognizerecognised hack attempts from around the world.

 The main challenge for many systems implementing risk based authentication is balancing security with usability.
 An overzealous risk based authentication process will inhibit usability – requesting additional credentials for even the slightest deviation from normal activity, potentially compromising the customer journey and increase the drop-off rate.